mavrn/Oxygen/README.md

 ## Installation

-To run the program, simply download the source code and run main.py with Python 3.9+. <br> You won't need any additional libraries.
+To run the program, simply clone the repository (or download the source code) and run main.py with Python 3.9+. <br> You won't need any additional libraries.

 ## Syntax